arcolon14/arc-congen2024-radseq/README.md

 See `stacks-logs/process_radtags/process_radtags.MAVI2.log` for additional details about how these reads were processed.

-**Note:** For the sake of time, the files here only contain a subset of the total reads for each individual, those corresponding to a single chromosome-level scaffold.
+**NOTE:** For the sake of time, the files here only contain a subset of the total reads for each individual, those corresponding to a single chromosome-level scaffold.

 ### `alignments`